-Because everyone is different, there is no way to know if you will have problems with eating and, if so, how bad they will be.
+Because everyone is different, there is no way to know if you will have eating problems and, if so, how bad they will be.
 You may have just a few problems or none at all.
 In part, this depends on the type of cancer you have, where it is in your body, what kind of treatment you have, how long treatment lasts, and the doses of treatment you receive.

 During treatment, there are many helpful medicines and other ways to manage eating problems.
-Your doctor, nurse, or dietitian can tell you more about the types of issues you might expect and ways to manage them.
-If you start to have problems with eating, tell your doctor or nurse right away.
+Your doctor, nurse, or dietitian can tell you more about the types of eating problems you might expect and ways to manage them.
+If you start to have eating problems, tell your doctor or nurse right away.